 The Company also accounts for foreign value added taxes as part of deferred costs.
-The recovery of these taxes will commence on the beginning of foreign commercial operations.
-Should these amounts be recovered they would be treated as a reduction in the carrying costs of exploration and evaluation assets.
+These amounts are treated as a reduction in the carrying costs of exploration and evaluation assets as they are recovered.

 All capitalized exploration and evaluation expenditure is monitored for indications of impairment.
 Where a potential impairment is indicated, assessments are performed for each area of interest.
 To the extent that exploration expenditure is not expected to be recovered, it is charged to the results of operations.